The Nicholas Hamond Academy

-The Nicholas Hamond Academy is a coeducational secondary school and sixth form with academy status, located in Swaffham, Norfolk, England.
+The Nicholas Hamond Academy is a coeducational secondary school academy status, located in Swaffham, Norfolk, England.
 The present-day school was the product of a merger of the local grammar and secondary modern schools in 1977.

 History

 Beginnings

 The foundation of Hamond's Grammar School is documented in an inscribed stone plaque on its original location, a building behind St Peter & St Paul CE Church.
 Nicholas Hamond Esq, Lord of the Manor of Swaffham "Gave by Will in 1724 a thousand pounds".
 "Five hundred pounds for erecting a school House" and "five hundred pounds for endowing the same for instructing 20 boys in reading, writing and arithmetic"'.
 The inscription continues by hopefully suggesting that: "BENEFACTORS who promote Knowledge Virtues & Industry Deserve to be Recorded on Earth and Rewarded in Heaven".

 Hamond's legacy continued with the setting up of a charity, now known as The Hamond Educational Charity, to manage its endowment.
 As the school would later become a government-funded school, the charity now endows various bursaries and scholarships for qualified local students.
 The school building was constructed on a site behind the church frequently utilised for recreational purposes, hence the name "Campinglands".
 It had accommodation for the schoolmaster and 40 boys, who were nominated by the vicar.
 By 1834 there were only 20 free boys, and by 1870 all the students paid fees.
 A National school was built opposite.
 The Elementary Education Act 1870 (33 & 34 Vict. c.
 75) made education compulsory for children aged 5–10.
 The changing demographics of the local population led to the closure of the secondary school from 1892 to 1895, leaving the town without any secondary schools during that period of time.
 In 1896, Hamond's School became an Education Board School solely for secondary aged children.

 In 1904 it moved to new premises at 20 Market Place, now a Grade II listed building.
 The vacated building behind the church continued to be used by the parish as a function hall.

 Swaffham Secondary Modern School was opened in 1955 with a brand-new purpose-built campus on Brandon Road.
 The expansion of RAF Marham saw a growing number of school-aged children, necessitating the need to expand secondary education provisions as Marham did not have a secondary school.